-NOTE - The examples focusing on the condition/action part only.
+NOTE - The examples focus on the condition/action part only.

 Figure II.1 – Generic high-level format of a (DPI and non-DPI) policy rule

-Such a generic format is actually independent of H.248, suited for all existing policy control and policy management protocols.
+Such a generic format is independent of H.248 and is suited for all existing policy control and policy management protocols.

-NOTE - A filter rule is just a dedicated type of a policy rule.
-In scope of this Recommendation the terms filter rule and policy rule are synonym (however, in general there are also other policy actions than filtering (of packets, flows, traffic, etc)).
+NOTE - A filter rule is a dedicated type of a policy rule.
+In scope of this appendix the terms filter rule and policy rule are synonymous (however, in general there are also other policy actions than filtering (of packets, flows, traffic, etc)).

 Figure II.2 illustrates the principle: policy rules are assigned to H.248 contexts, terminations (non-Root or Root) or/and streams.
 Policy rules may be signalled, but correspondent H.248 property values may be also provisioned.
 There is thus a signalling and management aspect (or policy control and policy management), see also clause 6.3.